- Hatchit Puts Open Source Power in Developers' Hands

 - Going to Bitcamp 2016

-Over the weekend of April 9th - 10th, the Fedora Project Ambassadors of North America attended the Bitcamp 2016 hackathon at the University of Maryland.
-But what is Bitcamp?
-The organizers describe it as the following.
-Bitcamp is a place for …
+Over the weekend of April 9th to 10th, the Fedora Ambassadors of North America attended Bitcamp 2016 at the University of Maryland.
+Open source abound!

 - The Night I Became a Hacker